Office of Child Care and Family Resources

 Struggling with discipline?
 Wondering if your child’s behavior is typical for their age?
 Needing tips for handling big emotions?
 Sign up for a 50-minute Zoom meeting with Dr. Laura Froyen to discuss evidenced-based parenting strategies, or email email@example.com with your campus ID number and set up a time to meet.

 Respectful Parenting 101

 Research shows that confidence in one’s parenting role leads to being able to handle stressful situations better.
 So, while you already have plenty going on right now, consider a parenting class as a worthy investment of your time.
-UW–Madison students receive a discounted rate for Respectful Parenting 101 (through summer 2020 upon request the Graduate School will cover the fee for graduate students).
+UW–Madison students receive a discounted rate for Respectful Parenting 101.

 Department of Psychiatry’s COVID-19 Mental Health Resource Guide